arcpac/customer-pricing-app/README.md

 - **Tie-break**: newer profile wins, giving suppliers a natural override mechanism (create a new more-specific rule to override an old one)

   # Next steps:
-Next, I would move the in-memory store to a persistent database and add stronger validation, tests, and API documentation.
+I would move the in-memory store to a persistent database and add stronger validation, tests, and API documentation.
 I would improve the pricing engine with configurable precedence, audit history, and effective dates for profiles to support more complex commercial scenarios.
 I would also explore AI-assisted pricing insights, such as flagging unusually aggressive discounts, margin risks, or recommending pricing adjustments based on similar customer behaviour.

 # Trade-offs:
 I prioritised the core pricing workflow, pricing resolution logic, and clean UX over production infrastructure.
 I used an in-memory store to keep the focus on pricing behaviour, while using useQuery to improve frontend data fetching, caching, and reduce unnecessary React re-renders.
 I also chose server-side filtering to better support larger product catalogues.
 I considered commercial edge cases such as whether “All Products” should include future SKUs or remain a fixed snapshot to avoid unintended discounts.